WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ## 2) How to See Tags in a Git Repository?

-To see all the tags in your Git repository, use the following command:
+To see all the tags in your Git repository, I'd use the following command:
 ```bash
 git tag
 ```